dwyl/learn-elm/tutorials/elm-ui/README.md

 `elm-ui` is a design system
 for building semantic UI
 with compile-time guarantees.

-_This_ tutorial aims to take a complete beginner who has never seen any `elm-ui` to a basic understanding.

 Matthew Griffith described it eloquently in his Elm Conf talk